-Ben Douglas-Jones QC, together with Nathaniel Rudolf QC (25 Bedford Row) and William Douglas-Jones (St Ives Chambers), instructed by Ben Henry of Jonas Roy Bloom Solicitors, have secured a landmark Supreme Court win.
+Ben Douglas-Jones KC, together with Nathaniel Rudolf KC (25 Bedford Row) and William Douglas-Jones (St Ives Chambers), instructed by Ben Henry of Jonas Roy Bloom Solicitors, have secured a landmark Supreme Court win.

 The judgment confirms that defendants whose assets are restrained in criminal cases may pay for civil proceedings relating to the same or similar facts as those of the offence(s) giving rise to the restraint order.